-Since we first read about Chiloe, we had been excited to visit.
-After months of eating tinned or packaged food in Patagonia the thoughts of fresh shellfish, salmon, ceviche and more had us drooling.
+Since we first read about Chiloe Island, we had been excited to visit.
+After months of eating tinned and packaged food in Patagonia the thoughts of fresh shellfish, salmon, ceviche and more had us drooling.
 So our plan was to eat!
-Well, rent a car, explore the islands unique churches and houses, kayak a sunken forest, hunt for pre-colombian artefects on beaches and of course eat along the way.
+Well, rent a car, explore the island, the unique churches and houses, kayak a sunken forest, hunt for pre-Colombian artefacts on the beaches and of course eat along the way.

 What to do in Castro ?

-Arriving in our hostel we were delighted that the owner greeted us with breakfast and the first cup of real coffee in months.
-Thumbs up !
+After arriving in our hostel, we were delighted that the owner greeted us with breakfast and the first cup of real coffee in months.
+Thumbs up!
 Lovers on handicrafts and woodwork will adore Castro.
 Home to fishermen and carpenters the city has evolved to be made entirely of wood.
 Each building is different in its shape, design and colour.
 You could spend hours walking around town checking out the houses and graffiti and this is exactly what we did.

-We used this time to also check out the palafitos, traditional wooden houses built on stilts above the water.
+Next up on our to-do list was to check out the palafitos, traditional wooden houses built on stilts above the water.
 We actually walked around town several times in order to see the palafitos during different times and tides of the day.
-We found out the low morning tides were the best moment to see the reflections of the palafitos in the water while the sun would light the houses with a golden touch.
+In our opinion the low tide is the best moment to see the reflections of the palafitos in the water while the sun lights the houses with a golden touch.

 After a cold night sleeping in Castro (wooden houses are not the warmest) we were on the road the next morning.
 Our first stop is a little town that blew us away.
 Delcahue is a quiet place.
-Life mainly takes place around the artisanal market where we walked along looking at the homemade crafts and also picked up some amazing smoked chili called Merken.
+Life mainly takes place around the artisanal market.
+We walked along looking at the homemade crafts and also picked up some amazing smoked chili called Merken.

 Next up we crossed from Delcahue over to the small island of Quinchao by tiny car ferry and headed to the town of Achao.
 Along the way we visited many more churches and got to town just before sunset.
 To say the town was empty would be an understatement.
 All of the shops and restaurants were closed.
 We forgot it was Easter weekend and the only place with people was the local church.
 We even got refused in a Bed and Breakfast because the owner could not buy food for breakfast and then ran away before we could say anything.
 That night we ate nachos and homemade guacamole, the only food we found… The next morning we drove through the famous Chiloe fog and made our way back to Delcahue were we had breakfast and a V60 coffee on the beach.